de3-robo/brick_manager/docs/brick.rst

 Brick Manager Server
 ========================

-*"I am the master of my fate: I am the captain of my soul."*

-*- William Ernest Henley*

-Arm Master is the *ROS Package* which controls the arm.
-At the most basic level, its purpose is to query goal end effector poses, and then move the arm from the current position to meet the new goal.

-Code for this computation is located in *python* scripts.
-Some of these scripts exposes them selves as ROS node, but their are also some scripts that simply provide pure *python* function calls.
+Brick Manager is the *ROS Package* which tells Arm Master where it should be placing each of the bricks.
+As a brief summary the function being used asks for the number of the brick being placed, finds the coordinates and orientation the end effector needs to place that brick and sends it back to Arm Master.

+This package is run from the python file `brick_manager_server.py` and this will be the focus of explanation.
+There is, however, a second script that was not implemented in the end, `SamRowan.py`and this will also be briefly covered.

 File Structure
 -----------------